 NONINVASIVE IMAGING TECHNIQUES

 May be useful when diagnosis of MI is not clear.
 Echocardiography detects infarct-associated regional wall motion abnormalities (but cannot distinguish acute MI from a previous myocardial scar).
 Echo is also useful in detecting RV infarction, LV aneurysm, and LV thrombus.
 MRI with delayed gadolinium enhancement accurately indicates regions of infarction, but is technically difficult to perform in acutely ill pts.

 Initial goals are to (1) quickly identify if pt is candidate for reperfusion therapy, (2) relieve pain, and (3) prevent/treat arrhythmias and mechanical complications.

 Aspirin should be administered immediately (162–325 mg chewed at presentation, then 75–162 mg PO qd), unless pt is aspirin-intolerant.

 Perform targeted history, examination, and ECG to identify STEMI (>1 mm ST elevation in two contiguous limb leads, ≥2 mm ST elevation in two contiguous precordial leads, or new LBBB) and appropriateness of reperfusion therapy (percutaneous coronary intervention [PCI] or IV fibrinolytic agent), which reduces infarct size, LV dysfunction, and mortality.

-Primary PCI is more effective than fibrinolysis and is preferred at experienced centers capable of performing the procedure rapidly (Fig. 121-1), especially when diagnosis is in doubt, cardiogenic shock is present, bleeding risk is increased, or symptoms have been ...
+Primary PCI is more effective than fibrinolysis and is preferred at experienced centers capable of performing the procedure rapidly (Fig. 121-1), especially when diagnosis is in doubt, cardiogenic shock is present, bleeding ...